tb1337/paperless-api/README.md

 #-> 5 documents are currently stored for correspondent 1.
 ```

-The code above executes many http requests, depending on your stored documents:
+The code above executes many http requests, depending on the count of your stored documents:

 `GET` `https://localhost:8000/api/documents/?page=1` <br>
 `GET` `https://localhost:8000/api/documents/?page=2` <br>